josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/💫_Containment_Logic/🧩_risk_vector_inversions_in_authoritarian_systems.md

 - diaspora dissent,
 - solidarity-induced model collapse,
 - authoritarian paranoia cycles,
 - and the technical impossibility of maintaining apartheid stability in a globally shifting data environment.

+_Last updated: 2025-12-14_